African American Caucus Promotes Diversity

 Our Purpose

-The African American Caucus' mission is to represent the interests of African American city officials and the greater African American community within the Cal Cities, the National Black Caucus of Local Elected Officials, and related state and national organizations.
-This mission will be achieved by:
+The African American Caucus' purpose is to represent the interests of African American city officials and the greater African American community.

 Mission, Vision, and Values